-coaching blog - staying silent as a coach, silence is golden
+coaching - staying silent as a coach, silence is golden

 Coaching is a fantastic process for individuals to improve in any area of their life, both professionally and personally.
 I have found since mastering my coaching skills; staying silent can be an incredible experience.
 I genuinely love to see the change in individuals by asking the miracle question.